AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-42/acsd-53845-mysql-connection-timeout-when-consumer-max-messages-equals-zero.md

 ---
 title: 'ACSD-53845: MySQL connection timeout issue when consumer max_messages = 0'
-description: Apply the ACSD-53845 patch to fix the Adobe Commerce issue where MySQL connection times out when consumer max_messages = 0.
+description: Apply the ACSD-53845 patch to fix the Adobe Commerce issue where MySQL connection times out when consumer `max_messages = 0`.
-feature:
+feature: REST
 role: Admin, Developer
 ---
-# ACSD-53845: MySQL connection timeout issue when consumer max_messages = 0
+# ACSD-53845: MySQL connection timeout issue when consumer `max_messages = 0`

-The ACSD-53845 patch fixes the issue where MySQL connection times out when consumer max_messages = 0.
+The ACSD-53845 patch fixes the issue where MySQL connection times out when consumer `max_messages = 0`.
 This patch is available when the [!DNL Quality Patches Tool (QPT)] 1.1.42 is installed.
 The patch ID is ACSD-53845.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions